amankaur2004/tv-show-app/README.md

 This project was generated with Angular CLI version 12.0.4.
 TVMaze API was used for this project and can be found here: https://www.tvmaze.com/api

-A simple app built using Angular.
 This project demonstrates various  features and concepts such as:

 1.	http
 2.	reactive forms